 If you use unheated water for water changes in an aquarium with tropical fish such as a Betta, the difference in the temperature may cause a severe thermal shock to the fish.
 Water temperature swings could immediately weaken the immune system of a Betta, resulting in no desire to eat and, consequently, disease or death.

-To prevent water changes from causing temperature swings that hinder a Betta’s desire to eat its food you can:
+To prevent water changes from causing temperature stress that hinders a Betta’s desire to eat you can:

 - Make sure the temperature of the water in the container matches that of the aquarium before a water change.